 We are seeking a full-time Senior Training Manager to work in HRiA’s Training and Capacity Building Department to help build the capacity of people and organizations to advance equity, youth development, and public health.

 The Senior Training Manager will work collaboratively with a team to support the development and delivery of high-quality trainings that will serve individuals and organizations across the state (and possibly beyond).
-The ideal candidate is a passionate advocate for racial and health equity and youth development.
+The ideal candidate is a passionate advocate for racial and health equity, youth development, harm reduction and public health.
 This individual will inform the development of training curriculum along with resources and tools; and identify opportunities for continuous quality improvement.
 In addition, well-qualified candidates will have experience and a passion for training curriculum development, facilitation, and delivery.
-The Senior Training Manager will report to a Managing Director in HRiA’s Training and Capacity Building Department.
+The Senior Training Manager will report to a Director or Managing Director in HRiA’s Training and Capacity Building Department.

-The Community Health Training Institute (CHTI) provides in-person trainings, webinars, tools, and resources to build the skills of public health practitioners and advocates in coalition building and leadership, policy and systems change, health equity, strategic planning and evaluation.
+- The Community Health Training Institute (CHTI) provides in-person trainings, webinars, tools, and resources to build the skills of public health practitioners and advocates in coalition building and leadership, policy and systems change, health equity, strategic planning and evaluation.
 CHTI is a partnership between the MA Department of Public Health and HRiA.
 The BEST (Building Exemplary Systems of Training) Initiative is a local site of a national effort aimed at professionalizing the youth work field.
 The BEST Initiative offers a continuum of professional development opportunities to build the skills of youth work professionals and to strengthen organizational practices and policies.
-In the last two years, CHTI and BEST have collectively trained over 1200 people.
+For the past 5 years, HRiA has coordinated and implemented the Opioid Overdose Prevention Training Project (OOPTP) which is funded by the Massachusetts Department of Public Health’s Bureau of Substance Addiction Services, which initially comes from SAMHSA (Substance Abuse and Mental Health Services Administration.
+The OOPTP provides opioid overdose prevention and response training.
+Recently, HRiA has developed eight new supplemental modules based on feedback from training participants over the first years.
+These module topics include secondary trauma, exploring pathways of recovery, and working with people who use stimulants.

-This is an exempt, full-time position with a salary range in the low-to-mid $70k’s, based on skills and experience.
-Currently HRiA’s Boston office is closed due to the COVID-19 pandemic, and all staff are working remotely (with the option for vaccinated staff to work in the office as desired).
-HRiA’s office will reopen in late 2021 or early 2022 in a “hybrid model,” enabling Boston-based HRiA employees the option to work remotely and/or in the office.
-Given the focus on local community organizations, MA residency is strongly preferred.
+This is an exempt, full-time position with a salary range in the mid $70k’s, based on skills and experience.
+Due to the COVID-19 pandemic, staff have an option to work remotely or in the office as desired (if vaccinated).
+Given the focus on local, community organizations, MA residency is strongly preferred, and in-person as well as virtual trainings will be a part of the work.

-This position will primarily support the development and delivery of services for CHTI and BEST, and over time, will have the potential to contribute to a range of other public health projects at HRiA.
+This position will primarily support the development and delivery of services for racial equity, public health and youth development projects and trainings, and over time, will have the potential to contribute to a range of other projects at HRiA.

 Duties and Responsibilities: